plblum/jivs/planning/ModelRules Design for Configuration.md

 ## 4. Primary Developer Story

 The preferred structured way to configure the ValidationManager is through `IModelRules` / `ModelRulesBase`.
+It consumes the Builder so that the developer can create fluent syntax for configurations.

 This applies to both:

 * business-logic-authored reusable model rules
 * UI-authored reusable rules classes

-Direct Builder usage remains available as a lower-level alternative, consistent with existing Jivs documentation.
+Direct Builder without it usage remains available as a lower-level alternative, consistent with existing Jivs documentation.

 However, the preferred path is to wrap reusable configuration in a model-rules class because it: